LucaCanali/sparkMeasure/docs/Notes_on_implementation_details.md

    metrics into a DataFrame and creates a temporary view, useful for data analytics
    * def createAccumulablesDF(nameTempView: String = "AccumulablesStageMetrics"): DataFrame -> converts the accumulables aggregated
    at stage level in a ListBuffer into a DataFrame and temporary view
+   * def report(): String -> returns a string with the report of the metrics in "PerfStageMetrics" between the timestamps: beginSnapshot and endSnapshot
    * def printReport(): Unit -> prints a report of the metrics in "PerfStageMetrics" between the timestamps: beginSnapshot and endSnapshot
    * def printAccumulables(): Unit -> prints the accumulables metrics divided in 2 groups: internal metrics (which are